A New England

-"A New England" is a song written and recorded by Billy Bragg, included on his album Life's a Riot with Spy Vs Spy, released in 1983.
+"A New England" is a song written and recorded by Billy Bragg, released with his album Life's a Riot with Spy vs Spy in 1983.
 It remains a signature song from the early years of Bragg's recording career.

 In 1985, a cover version by Kirsty MacColl became a hit single.

 Background and composition

-The opening lines of the song ("I was 21 years when I wrote this song/I'm 22 now, but I won't be for long") are identical to the opening lines of Paul Simon's song "Leaves That Are Green", which appears on Simon and Garfunkel's 1966 album Sounds of Silence.
-During a concert in Winnipeg, Canada, on 26 September 2006, Bragg stated Simon and Garfunkel had a strong influence on him.
+Bragg borrowed the opening lines of the song ("I was 21 years when I wrote this song/I'm 22 now, but I won't be for long") from Paul Simon's song "Leaves That Are Green", which appears on Simon and Garfunkel's 1966 album Sounds of Silence.

 Bragg has said the song had its origins in seeing two satellites flying alongside each other.
 Searching for romantic inspiration, he had to make do with "space hardware".
 He told a BBC interviewer he "stole" the melody from Thin Lizzy's "Cowboy Song".

 Kirsty MacColl version

 Kirsty MacColl recorded the song the year after its release by Bragg.
-Her version was produced by her then husband Steve Lillywhite.
+Her version was produced by her then-husband Steve Lillywhite.
 Entering the UK chart in 1985, it was her biggest solo hit, reaching number 7 in the UK Singles Chart and number 8 in the Irish Singles Chart.

 Bragg's original version of the song had only two verses.
 MacColl thought the song was too short, and so Bragg wrote a further verse for her.
 The line in the chorus "I'm just looking for another girl" becomes a question: "Are you looking for another girl?"
 Since MacColl's death, Bragg has included the additional verse in performances of the song as a tribute.

 The recording of "A New England" was the first collaboration between MacColl and her husband Steve Lillywhite on one of her own solo recordings.